SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 > Justification is by faith alone (Eph 2:8-10; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28), but the faith that saves is never alone in the person justified (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10). &mdash; True Definition Of Faith Alone

-⚠️ The full definition that correctly concludes, &ldquo;*We are justified by faith alone, <span style="font-weight:bold;color:ForestGreen">but the faith that justifies is never alone</span>*&rdquo; was <span style="color:FireBrick">removed and distorted by the 80s version of the gospel</span>.
+⚠️ The full definition that correctly concludes, &ldquo;*We are justified by faith alone, <span style="font-weight:bold;color:ForestGreen">but the faith that justifies is never alone</span>*&rdquo; was <span style="color:FireBrick">mysteriously removed by the 80s version of the gospel</span>.
 Faith Alone *&ldquo;resulting&rdquo;* in obedience to God and good works that *&ldquo;follow after&rdquo;* justification was taught for hundreds of years.
 [Protestant leaders throughout history have consistently defined faith alone as resulting in obedience.](https://sevenshepherd.github.io/faith-alone/) I think it should be obvious, that if someone were to tamper with the reformation doctrine of "faith alone," that it would destabilize the soundness of the doctrine.

 <!-- The second half of &ldquo;*We are justified by faith alone, **but the faith that justifies is never alone***&rdquo; protects us from [**the heresy of antinomianism**](https://sevenshepherd.github.io/fruit-bearing/#antinomianism) (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).
 While the first half protects us from legalism (Eph 2:8-10; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28). -->